asakusuma/atomic/README.md

 * May expose their internals or provide an abstraction in front of its "inner workings"

 # Um, examples?
 You got it.
-The examples/ directory shows how you can use Atomic in many different ways:
+The examples/ directory shows how you can use Atomic in many different ways

-* files starting with pojs_* are the `plain old JavaScript` apis.
-Backbone, jQuery, it doesn't matter.
-Make Components and use them.
-* files starting with magic_* are the `magic HTML interface` apis.
-Make some Components straight from your markup?
-Sure, if that's your thing!

 # What about unit tests?
-We're using QUnit right now.
-With grunt, you'll just need `grunt build test` to get going.
+"grunt test" or "grunt itest" if you like using your own browser.

 # Built on Greatness
 * [When](https://github.com/cujojs/when) and a great read about why [Promises are pretty sweet](https://gist.github.com/domenic/3889970)